 pet and touch the dog.
 The dog acted as a soft social bridge

 between students and focused their attention on the task at hand.

 (Friesen, 2010, p.
 16)

-Based on this statement her observation included all five aspects of SEL.
-The students formed a tight family-like structure with this animal catalyst.
+Based on this statement, her observation included all five aspects of SEL.
+The students formed a tight, family-like structure with this animal catalyst.